-HORIZON-CL6-2025-02-COMMUNITIES-03: Innovative solutions for resilient and climate-adapted coastal communities in the Atlantic

-Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 6.00 million would allow these outcomes to be addressed appropriately.
+HORIZON-CL6-2025-02-COMMUNITIES-03: Innovative solutions for resilient and climate-adapted coastal communities in the Atlantic contribution per project million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 6.00 million.
 Type of Action Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: the proposals must apply the multi-actor approach.
 See definition of the multi-actor approach in the introduction to this work programme part.
 Due to the scope of this topic, legal entities established in Brazil are exceptionally eligible for Union funding.
 In order to achieve the expected outcomes of the action, namely contribution to the implementation of the All-Atlantic Ocean Research and Innovation Alliance (AAORIA) Declaration, participation, as a beneficiary or associated partner, of at least three legal entities established in at least three of the following countries is required: Argentina, Brazil, Canada, Cape Verde, Ghana, Iceland, Morocco, Norway, Senegal, South Africa, United Kingdom, United States of America.
 Technology Readiness Level Activities are expected to achieve TRL 7 by the end of the project - see General Annex B.